-- ephemeral data: is data which does not persist across a reboot (software or hardware) or a power on/off condition.
+ephemeral data: is data which does not persist across a reboot (software or hardware) or a power on/off condition.
 Ephemeral data can be configured data or data recorded from operations of the router.
 Ephemeral configuration data also has the property that a system cannot roll back to a previous ephemeral configuration state.
-(See [RFC7921] for an architectural overview, [I-D.ietf-i2rs-ephemeral-state] for requirements, and [I-D.nmdsdt-netmod-revised-datastores] for discussion of how the ephemeral datastore as a control plane datastore interacts with intended datstore and dynamic configuration protocols to form the applied datastore". - local configuration: is the data on a routing system which does persist across a reboot (software or hardware) and a power on/off condition.
-Local configuration has the ability to roll back to a pervious configuration state.
-Local configuration is defined as the intended datastore [I-D.nmdsdt-netmod-revised-datastores] which is modified by dynamic configuration protocols (such as DHCP) and the I2RS ephemeral data store - dynamic configuration protocols datastore are configuration protocols such as DHCP that interact with the intended datastore (which does persist across a reboot (software or hardware) power on/off condition), and the I2RS ephemeral state control plane datastore. - operator-applied policy: is a policy that an operator sets that determines how the ephemeral datastore as a control plane data store interacts with applied datastore (as defined in [I-D.nmdsdt-netmod-revised-datastores]).
-This operator policy consists of policy knobs that the operator sets to determine how the I2RS agent control plane ephemeral state datastore will interact with the intended configuration datastor and the dynamic configuration protocol datastore.
-Three policy knobs could be used to implement this policy:
+(See [RFC7921] for an architectural overview, [I-D.ietf-i2rs-ephemeral-state] for requirements, and [I-D.nmdsdt-netmod-revised-datastores] for discussion of how the ephemeral datastore as a control plane datastore interacts with intended datstore and dynamic configuration protocols to form the applied datastore".

+- local configuration: is the data on a routing system which does persist across a reboot (software or hardware) and a power on/off condition.
+Local configuration is defined as the intended datastore [I-D.nmdsdt-netmod-revised-datastores] which is modified by dynamic configuration protocols (such as DHCP) and the I2RS ephemeral data store. - dynamic configuration protocols datastore are configuration protocols such as DHCP that interact with the intended datastore (which does persist across a reboot (software or hardware) power on/off condition), and the I2RS ephemeral state control plane datastore. - applied configuration Read only infromation regarding configuration state installed in the routing system. - operator-applied policy: is a policy that an operator sets that determines how the ephemeral datastore as a control plane data store interacts with applied datastore (as defined in [I-D.nmdsdt-netmod-revised-datastores]).
+This operator policy consists of setting a priority for each of the following (per [I-D.ietf-i2rs-ephemeral-state]): - intended configuration, - any dynamic configuration protocols, - any control plane datastores (one of which is ephemeral.)